So let’s talk about where you can save time and money, and where some splurging is going to make your life way easier.

 If you want the simplest, most straightforward path to a restful, loving and supported postpartum, then you will want to enroll in Prepared Postpartum.

 It’s an online course, taught by myself, an ObGyn, and Dr. Cassidy, a marriage and family therapist.
-Enrollment is only open January 15th-28th 2020 (it will open later in 2020 but we aren’t sure when).
+Enrollment is currently closed but will open later in 2020.
 You can get on the waitlist here.

 Thriving with a new baby isn’t about having the right baby gear, though I wish it was that easy.
 Being an amazing mom is about being an amazing you!
 Preparing yourself is the most important ingredient.